John Stubbs banner image

-For CBC, Mr. Stubbs has conducted the Colorado Springs Symphony, the Wyoming Symphony, and the San Diego Chamber Orchestra at the re-opening Gala of the historic Balboa Theatre.
-He conducted the world premiere of ALICE: Re-imagining Wonderland through Dance, Music and Spoken Word, a collaboration between The Art of Élan and Colette Harding Contemporary Dance Company with a commissioned score by composer Joseph Hallman.
+Mr. Stubbs has led the Colorado Springs Symphony, the Wyoming Symphony, and the San Diego Chamber Orchestra at the reopening Gala of the historic Balboa Theatre.
+He conducted the world premiere of ALICE: Re-imagining Wonderland through Dance, Music and Spoken Word — a collaboration between The Art of Élan and Colette Harding Contemporary Dance Company featuring a commissioned score by Joseph Hallman — and has led the Golden State Ballet in Jiří Kylián’s Six German Dances.
+He has also traveled to Japan to conduct the full-length ballet La Bayadère for the Ochi International Ballet in Nagoya.

 Testimonials